 Nearly all of the products and processes in human society result from the development of one or more kinds of technology.
 Homes, factories, and farmhouses are built using construction technologies.
 Fruits and vegetables are grown and processed using agricultural technologies and are brought to market and to the dinner table with transportation technologies.
 Methods of extracting and using fuels to produce power involve energy and power technologies, and the tools and processes used by doctors, nurses, and pharmacists are a part of medical technologies.
-Although these technologies can be classified in various ways, in order to provide guidance to item writers, the framework and specifications identify the following technology areas that can be used as contexts to measure students' understanding of design and systems (drawn primarily from ITEA, 2007):
+Although these technologies can be classified in various ways, in order to provide guidance to item writers, this framework identifies the following technology areas that can be used as contexts to measure students' understanding of design and systems (drawn primarily from ITEEA, 2007):

 - Agricultural and related biotechnologies;

 - Construction technologies;

 - Energy and power technologies;

 - Information and communication technologies;

 - Materials and manufacturing;

-- Medical technologies; and
+- · Medical technologies; and

 - Transportation technologies.

-The section below presents potential scenario topics placed in contexts from the above types of technologies.
-The table illustrates how the topics in these contexts can be used to generate tasks and items in the four sub-areas of Design and Systems for grade 8.
+The section on the next page presents potential scenario topics placed in contexts from the types of technologies listed above.
+The table illustrates how the topics in these contexts can be used to generate tasks and items in the 4 subareas of Design and Systems for grade 8.
 The scenarios would be simpler for grade 4 and more complex for grade 12.